zesk/build/documentation/source/env/index.md

 Where `VARIABLE_NAME` is the name of your environment variable. `environmentAddFile` does this for you if you want.

-These are the known environment variables in `Zesk Build` - to see the default behavior look at in `./bin/build/env`.
+These are the known environment variables in `Zesk Build` - to see default behaviors look at files in `./bin/build/env`.

 You can document your environment variables automatically using `Type:` and a description using comments and the standard Zesk Build bash comment syntax of `# Name: value`